premvy/STM32-FlightController/README.md

 # Custom STM32  Flight Controller

 ## Description
-This project is a custom-designed, two-layer flight controller built from the ground up to serve as the central brain for a hybrid air-and-water UAV prototype.
+This project is a custom-designed, two-layer flight controller built from the ground up to serve as the central brain for a drone prototype.
 The board is driven by an STM32F722RET6 microcontroller, providing the high-speed processing headroom required for low-latency PID loops and complex fluid dynamics.
 The hardware stack features an ICM-42688 6-axis IMU, a BMP580 barometer for precision altitude hold, and a dedicated microSD slot for high-rate Blackbox data logging.
 Power delivery is managed through a modern USB-C interface, paired with a BQ-series battery management IC and a clean 5V buck-boost circuit to safely drive servos and ESCs.

-Beyond just getting a vehicle in the air, this board was designed as a rigorous, hands-on hardware engineering exercise to push a concept from a raw schematic into a fully manufactured physical product.
-Working under the tight constraints of a hackathon timeline alongside my teammate, the project demanded a heavy focus on component sourcing, high-speed PCB routing, footprint validation, and preparing manufacturing files for automated SMT assembly.
-Ultimately, building this controller served as a comprehensive masterclass in bridging the gap between theoretical circuit design and real-world aerospace hardware.
+Beyond just getting a vehicle in the air, this board was designed to push a concept from a raw schematic into a fully manufactured physical product.

 ## PCB design